hindu-comm/weblogs/manasataramgini/2017/12/2017-12-06_of-lives-of-men-of-times-of-men-iii.md

 other than the boxer/fighter, which are outlets for the natural and ancestral male aggression, none of the many other sports of the ancients were seen as avenues for professional pursuit.”
-Sh: “Ha\!
+Sh: “Ha!
 Vidrum you may recall our classmate Manjukeshi’s vehement calls for the complete ban on violent sports such as boxing.
 I wonder what she might think of Lootika’s words.”
 Vidrum: “She would have termed it biological essentialism.
 I might have leaned towards such things in the past when spending lot of time with her and Samikaran but I think I am coming around more and more to see